Southgate wants England to step up with more goals

 Germany are unbeaten in 10 games since Hansi Flick replaced Joachim Low following their 2-0 defeat by England at Euro 2020.

+In 2001, England famously beat Germany 5-1 in Munich in a World Cup qualifier with Michael Owen scoring a hat-trick.

-"Even when everyone will talk about the 5-1 here (England win in 2001), Germany ended upin the World Cup final on the back of that qualifying campaign," Southgate said.
+But Southgate said: "Even when everyone will talk about the 5-1 here, Germany ended upin the World Cup final on the back of that qualifying campaign.

 "So you have to respect what they've been as a country and what they are as a country in footballing terms - and that mentality is what we're trying to create.